Need to fuel up before a day on Seminyak Beach? Head to Seminyak's best cafes for great coffee, stylish food and Instagrammable interiors.

 If Seminyak had a cafe hall of fame, Sisterfields would be at the very top.
 This Melbourne-inspired all-day brunch spot has been packed since it opened, with queues out the door proving it’s still doing something right.
 I’ve been here more times than I can count, and the service never misses a beat.
 Despite the queues, you’re settled in quickly with a coffee while the kitchen sends out its famously photogenic plates.

 From breakfast through dinner, it’s classic Aussie brunch done with flair.
 There’s smashed avo, big salads, and their legendary burgers.
-When friends ask me “what are the best cafes places in Seminyak?”, this is the first name out of my mouth.
+When friends ask me “what are the best cafes places in Seminyak?”, this is one of the first names out of my mouth.
 Sisterfields is the blueprint of Bali brunch culture.

 Best for: An all-day Melbourne-style brunch in the heart of Seminyak.